edthedev/edthedev.github.io/blog/openshift/cname.md

 3. Add a route.

-  > Name: Anything
-  > Hostname: <the URL at your domain that you used in your CNAME record> i.e. `console.mydomain.com`
+  Set the name to anything, and set the URL to the domain that you used in the CNAME record.

+    Name: anything
+    Hostname: console.mydomain.com

   Copy the rest of the settings from the route named `console`.
 Probably looks something like this:

-  > Path: /
+    Path: /
-  > Service: console
+    Service: console
-  > Target port: <choose the only option>
+    Target port: <choose the only option>
-  > Security: Check `secure route`
+    Security: Check `secure route`
-  > TLS termination: Re-encrypt
+    TLS termination: Re-encrypt
-  > Insecure traffic: Redirect
+    Insecure traffic: Redirect

 4. Confirm that visiting `console.mydomain.com` takes you to your openshift console.